 Which stories belong in public?
 Re:Generation is a nationwide participatory public art and history project organized by Monument Lab.
 The project elevates people shaping the next generation of monuments reckoning with and reimagining public memory.
 We curated Re:Generation through an open call and distributed a total of $1 Million across ten project sites led by local collaborative teams of artists, educators, storytellers, and organizers.
 Each team will pursue a commemorative campaign rooted in the living history of a neighborhood, city, or region.
-Monument Lab’s Re:Generation kicks off with nationwide conversations, local exhibitions, and special events from May Day–Labor Day 2022.
+Monument Lab’s Re:Generation kicks off with nationwide conversations, local exhibitions, and special events from Spring to Fall 2022.
 Re:Generation is supported by the Mellon Foundation’s Monuments Project.

 The Monument Lab Re:Generation project sites: